Blackjack Side Bets

 • Suited Three of a Kind – Three identical cards – 100:1

-These payouts for the 21+3 side bet are mostly found in online versions of blackjack.
-Land-based casinos tend to pay less for wagers of this type or offer equal payouts for the different outcomes – anything from 2.5 to 9 times the bet size.
+These payouts are most common in online versions of blackjack.
+Land-based casinos often pay less for this wager or apply equal payouts for the different outcomes – typically anywhere from 2.5 to 9 times the bet size.

 Lucky Ladies

 The Lucky Ladies side bet was introduced a couple of decades ago and is now extremely popular in brick-and-mortar casinos.
-It pays if the player’s initial hand totals 20, with certain combinations of cards paying more than others.
-This side bet comes in plenty of versions but the following pay table is most commonly offered:
+It pays when the player’s initial hand totals 20, with certain card combinations paying more than others.
+This side bet has several variations, but the following payout table is the one most commonly offered:

 • Player Queen of Hearts Pair plus Dealer Blackjack – 1,000:1